 The protein coding portions of genes comprise only about 1.5 percent of the human genome, raising the question of the purpose of the remaining 98.5 percent of the genome.
 For a long time it was assumed that this was mostly “junk” DNA with little or no purpose.
 However, this view is now being questioned.
 For example, about 5 percent of the human genome has corresponding sequences in other mammals, suggesting that at least 5 percent of the human genome has a function of some kind.
 3 Another amazing fact is that the great majority of the human genome is transcribed into RNA.
 4 In fact, millions of distinct transcribed RNA sequences are known for the human genome.5 Why is so much of the genome transcribed, if only 1.5 percent of it has a function?
 What is the purpose of this transcription?
 Now, a single gene can produce more than one distinct sequence.
 However, even after clustering these sequences according to their similarity, one compilation contains over 800,000 distinct clusters!
-5 An average of 10 percent of the genome is included in such sequences.6 And, parts of these non-coding RNAs (ncRNAs) are more conserved across organisms than the corresponding parts of protein coding genes, suggesting that they have an important function.
-7 Can it be that 10 percent or more of the genome has a function?
+5 And, parts of these non-coding RNAs (ncRNAs) are more conserved across organisms than the corresponding parts of protein coding genes, suggesting that they have an important function.
+6 Can it be that 10 percent or more of the genome has a function?

 Another puzzle of the genome are the “transposons” which are portions of DNA that can move from one place in the DNA to another.
-In fact, some scientists believe that as much of half of the human genome consists of such transposons.12 Recently it has been suggested that these transposons play a role in the developing brain, causing each individual to have a distinct makeup because of the manner in which the transposons alter the DNA during brain development.
+In fact, some scientists believe that as much of half of the human genome consists of such transposons.
+11 Recently it has been suggested that these transposons play a role in the developing brain, causing each individual to have a distinct makeup because of the manner in which the transposons alter the DNA during brain development.
 12

 Another issue is the question of harmful mutations.
 If a large proportion of the genome is functional, then more mutations will be harmful.
 This means that under reasonable assumptions, known rates of mutation will introduce so many errors into the genome as to cause a rapid degeneration of the human species, instead of evolution to greater fitness as specified by the theory of evolution.
 However, a proper consideration of this question involves some deep issues in population genetics.